j0n-gray/jonngray-terminal/README.md

 # jonngray-terminal

 A terminal-style portfolio website.
-In a nginx docker container, which is deployed automatically on pushed git changes through github actions to GCP CloudRun.
-GCP CloudRun is a serverless compute engine which runs containers.
-It can scale automatically to meet demand.
+Lives in a nginx docker container, which is deployed automatically to CloudRun on pushed git changes through github actions.

 ## Request Flow